CorbinLittle/ghost-crab/README.md

 3. add a license
 4. switch form vector bassed board representation to array bassed board reperesentation
 5. Implement From<i8> for Square for your conversion from the numbers
+6. implement move piece for board
+7. implemented basic fen support.
+It curently only supports piece placement as I do not yet have any logic relating to castling, unpassant, or taking turns.

 unfortunatly I will not be accepting merge requests at the moment.
 My main goal right now is to improve personaly with this project. once I feel I have reached my goal of generally being able to do things the right way in this language I will open in up